runatlantis/atlantis/runatlantis.io/docs/custom-workflows.md

   * `HEAD_REPO_NAME` - Name of the repository that is getting merged into the base repository, ex. `atlantis`.
   * `HEAD_REPO_OWNER` - Owner of the repository that is getting merged into the base repository, ex. `acme-corp`.
   * `HEAD_BRANCH_NAME` - Name of the head branch of the pull request (the branch that is getting merged into the base)
+  * `HEAD_COMMIT` - The sha256 that points to the head of the branch that is being pull requested into the base.
+If the pull request is from Bitbucket Cloud the string will only be 12 characters long because Bitbucket Cloud truncates its commit IDs.
   * `BASE_BRANCH_NAME` - Name of the base branch of the pull request (the branch that the pull request is getting merged into)
   * `PROJECT_NAME` - Name of the project configured in `atlantis.yaml`.
 If no project name is configured this will be an empty string.
   * `PULL_NUM` - Pull request number or ID, ex. `2`.